DKMitt/nodejs-nodemailer/README.md

 # nodejs-nodemailer

-Node.js application using Express.js to allow sending email with a form.
-Testing to see how best to work with nodemailer. • STATUS: Work in Progress • 10/6/2017
+Node.js application using express.js to allow email sending.

+Testing to see how best to work with nodemailer.

+### This is still a work in progress.
+As of 10/6/2017

+### Do not use this code, not totally functional